When it Comes to Choosing a Contractor: Don’t Settle for Good; Find the Best!

 - Visit wholesale showrooms to learn about available products you will need such as tile, plumbing, carpet, countertops etc. While you are there ask the sales rep for referrals for your job.
 A good question to ask is, "if you were having this project done at your home, who would you use?"
 They will usually refer contractors who are timely in paying their bills.

-- For a kitchen remodel, visit 2 or 3 appliance distributors.
+- For a kitchen remodel, visit two or three appliance distributors.
 In addition to learning about the newest features, ask each representative you speak with to recommend a kitchen remodeler that he likes and has observed working with customers.

 - There is a good chance the same name will pop up more than once.
 You’ve just identified your first candidate.

 - We are very skeptical of most digital review sites because they are also easily accosted for personal vendettas or manipulated or sanitized for the named companies benefit.
 If you must check review sites look for sites like Guild Quality as their reviews are verified to be legitimate customers and reviews.

 - Listen for word of mouth referrals; a first-hand referral from someone you trust remains one of the best ways to acquire an honest assessment of a company’s job performance.